DanielYKPan/date-time-picker/README.md

 * Add locales('lt','ro','ru').
 * Get locale working in the whole picker.
 Words not from MomentJS in the picker now are also translated.('de', 'en', 'lt', 'ro', 'ru', 'zh_CN', 'zh_HK', 'zh_TW').
    If the locale you are using is not working, please open an issue and help me to build that locale library.
-* This npm package now rename to [ng-pick-datetime](https://www.npmjs.com/package/ng-pick-datetime), this is because this package now support angular 2 and 4.
+* This npm package now rename to [ng-pick-datetime](https://www.npmjs.com/package/ng-pick-datetime), this is because this package now support angular 4.
 The previous package was named [ng2-date-time-picker](https://www.npmjs.com/package/ng2-date-time-picker).

 ## Other Similar Projects